smiley22/XPPlugins/XPMods/README.md

 Synopsis
 ========

 This script allows you to easily install and/or uninstall mods that replace or modify existing files.
+Place it in a new directory *mods* inside your X-Plane 11 installation, i.e. *\X-Plane 11\mods\XPMods.ps1*.
+Put any mods that you want to manage in the same directory.

 ![](image.png?raw=true)